metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `honor_timestamps` (Boolean) HonorTimestamps controls whether Prometheus respects the timestamps present in scraped data.
 - `http_sd_configs` (Attributes List) HTTPSDConfigs defines a list of HTTP service discovery configurations. (see [below for nested schema](#nestedatt--spec--http_sd_configs))
 - `ionos_sd_configs` (Attributes List) IonosSDConfigs defines a list of IONOS service discovery configurations. (see [below for nested schema](#nestedatt--spec--ionos_sd_configs))
-- `job_name` (String) The value of the 'job' label assigned to the scraped metrics by default.The 'job_name' field in the rendered scrape configuration is always controlled by theoperator to prevent duplicate job names, which Prometheus does not allow.
-Instead the'job' label is set by means of relabeling configs.
+- `job_name` (String) The value of the 'job' label assigned to the scraped metrics by default.
+The 'job_name' field in the rendered scrape configuration is always controlled by the operator to prevent duplicate job names, which Prometheus does not allow.
+Instead the 'job' label is set by means of relabeling configs.
-- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabelingthat will be kept in memory.
-0 means no limit.It requires Prometheus >= v2.47.0.
+- `keep_dropped_targets` (Number) Per-scrape limit on the number of targets dropped by relabeling that will be kept in memory.
+0 means no limit.
+It requires Prometheus >= v2.47.0.
 - `kubernetes_sd_configs` (Attributes List) KubernetesSDConfigs defines a list of Kubernetes service discovery configurations. (see [below for nested schema](#nestedatt--spec--kubernetes_sd_configs))
 - `kuma_sd_configs` (Attributes List) KumaSDConfigs defines a list of Kuma service discovery configurations. (see [below for nested schema](#nestedatt--spec--kuma_sd_configs))
-- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
+- `label_limit` (Number) Per-scrape limit on number of labels that will be accepted for a sample.
+Only valid in Prometheus versions 2.27.0 and newer.
-- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
+- `label_name_length_limit` (Number) Per-scrape limit on length of labels name that will be accepted for a sample.
+Only valid in Prometheus versions 2.27.0 and newer.
-- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.Only valid in Prometheus versions 2.27.0 and newer.
+- `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.
+Only valid in Prometheus versions 2.27.0 and newer.
 - `light_sail_sd_configs` (Attributes List) LightsailSDConfigs defines a list of Lightsail service discovery configurations. (see [below for nested schema](#nestedatt--spec--light_sail_sd_configs))
 - `linode_sd_configs` (Attributes List) LinodeSDConfigs defines a list of Linode service discovery configurations. (see [below for nested schema](#nestedatt--spec--linode_sd_configs))
 - `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--metric_relabelings))
 - `metrics_path` (String) MetricsPath HTTP path to scrape for metrics.
 If empty, Prometheus uses the default value (e.g. /metrics).
-- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
-IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
+IP and domain names can contain port numbers.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `nomad_sd_configs` (Attributes List) NomadSDConfigs defines a list of Nomad service discovery configurations. (see [below for nested schema](#nestedatt--spec--nomad_sd_configs))
 - `oauth2` (Attributes) OAuth2 configuration to use on every scrape request. (see [below for nested schema](#nestedatt--spec--oauth2))
 - `openstack_sd_configs` (Attributes List) OpenStackSDConfigs defines a list of OpenStack service discovery configurations. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs))
 - `ovhcloud_sd_configs` (Attributes List) OVHCloudSDConfigs defines a list of OVHcloud service discovery configurations. (see [below for nested schema](#nestedatt--spec--ovhcloud_sd_configs))
 - `params` (Map of List of String) Optional HTTP URL parameters
-- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send toproxies during CONNECT requests.It requires Prometheus >= v2.43.0.
+- `proxy_connect_header` (Map of String) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
-- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).If unset, Prometheus uses its default value.It requires Prometheus >= v2.43.0.
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
+It requires Prometheus >= v2.43.0 or Alertmanager >= 0.25.0.
 - `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
 - `puppet_dbsd_configs` (Attributes List) PuppetDBSDConfigs defines a list of PuppetDB service discovery configurations. (see [below for nested schema](#nestedatt--spec--puppet_dbsd_configs))
-- `relabelings` (Attributes List) RelabelConfigs defines how to rewrite the target's labels before scraping.Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.The original scrape job's name is available via the '__tmp_prometheus_job_name' label.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--relabelings))
+- `relabelings` (Attributes List) RelabelConfigs defines how to rewrite the target's labels before scraping.
+Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.
+The original scrape job's name is available via the '__tmp_prometheus_job_name' label.
+More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--relabelings))
 - `sample_limit` (Number) SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
 - `scaleway_sd_configs` (Attributes List) ScalewaySDConfigs defines a list of Scaleway instances and baremetal service discovery configurations. (see [below for nested schema](#nestedatt--spec--scaleway_sd_configs))
-- `scheme` (String) Configures the protocol scheme used for requests.If empty, Prometheus uses HTTP by default.
+- `scheme` (String) Configures the protocol scheme used for requests.
+If empty, Prometheus uses HTTP by default.
 - `scrape_class` (String) The scrape class to apply.
 - `scrape_interval` (String) ScrapeInterval is the interval between consecutive scrapes.
 - `scrape_protocols` (List of String) The protocols to negotiate during a scrape.
-It tells clients theprotocols supported by Prometheus in order of preference (from most to least preferred).If unset, Prometheus uses its default value.It requires Prometheus >= v2.49.0.
+It tells clients the protocols supported by Prometheus in order of preference (from most to least preferred).
+If unset, Prometheus uses its default value.
+It requires Prometheus >= v2.49.0.
 - `scrape_timeout` (String) ScrapeTimeout is the number of seconds to wait until a scrape request times out.
 - `static_configs` (Attributes List) StaticConfigs defines a list of static targets with a common label set. (see [below for nested schema](#nestedatt--spec--static_configs))
 - `target_limit` (Number) TargetLimit defines a limit on the number of scraped targets that will be accepted.
 - `tls_config` (Attributes) TLS configuration to use on every scrape request (see [below for nested schema](#nestedatt--spec--tls_config))
-- `track_timestamps_staleness` (Boolean) TrackTimestampsStaleness whether Prometheus tracks staleness ofthe metrics that have an explicit timestamp present in scraped data.Has no effect if 'honorTimestamps' is false.It requires Prometheus >= v2.48.0.
+- `track_timestamps_staleness` (Boolean) TrackTimestampsStaleness whether Prometheus tracks staleness of the metrics that have an explicit timestamp present in scraped data.
+Has no effect if 'honorTimestamps' is false.
+It requires Prometheus >= v2.48.0.

 <a id="nestedatt--spec--authorization"></a>
 ### Nested Schema for `spec.authorization`